 IMPORTANT NOTE REGARDING CHANGES TO THE DIRECT LOAN PROGRAM:

-Beginning on December 1, 2013 the origination fee for all Stafford loans disbursed on or after 12/1/13 will be charged a 1.072% origination fee that will be deducted proportionately from each Direct Stafford Loan disbursement and a 4.288% origination fee from all PLUS Loans.
-Beginning October 1, 2014, the origination fee for both Direct Stafford and PLUS loans will increase due to requirements of sequestration.
-The amount of the increase is not available at this time.
+Beginning on October 1, 2014 the origination fee for all Stafford loans disbursed on or after 10/1/14 will be charged a 1.073% origination fee that will be deducted proportionately from each Direct Stafford Loan disbursement and a 4.292% origination fee from all PLUS Loans.
 The law continues to authorize the Department to offer interest rate reductions to Direct Loan borrowers who agree to have payments automatically electronically debited.
 For more information regarding interest rates as well as terms and conditions of the federal student loan program, please refer to www.studentloans.gov.